rgwch/webelexis/server/src/services/lucinda/whatisit.md

 #### 3. Run tests

+* Launch a browser and navigate to `http://localhost:2016/lucinda/2.0/ping`.
+Lucinda should send back something like "Welcome to Lucinda".

-in `server/test/services/lucinda.test.js` change 'xdescribe'  to 'describe', and run `npm test`
+* in `server/test/services/lucinda.test.js` change 'xdescribe'  to 'describe', and run `npm test`